tabularaza27/climatechange_ai/calls/innovation_grants.md

 _Q: I’m uncertain about the start and end dates for my project, what should I do?_<br>
 A: Just give your best guess, with an explanation of the reasons for your uncertainty if you believe it would help in evaluating your proposal.

+_Q: By when do I need to publish my dataset?_<br>
+A: By the end of the year-long grant, there should be a well-defined plan for data release, with data released no later than one year after the completion of the grant.

 ### Budget

 _Q: My project would require a budget greater than the maximum allowed (USD 150K).
 What should I do?_<br>